nichnarmada/opensource-catalog/documentation/user-stories.md

 ## As a Visitor

-- **US1: Browse Projects**_As a visitor, I want to view a list of open source projects so that I can discover interesting projects to explore._
+- **US1: Browse Projects**_As a visitor, I want to view a curated list of practical open source projects, filtered to exclude frameworks, learning resources, and meta-repositories, so that I can discover actual applications and tools to explore._
 - **US2: View Project Details**_As a visitor, I want to click on a project to view detailed information (description, repository link, and fork ideas) so that I can understand its context and potential._
 - **US3: Read Fork Ideas**
   _As a visitor, I want to read fork ideas submitted by other users so that I can see various suggestions for improvements or new features._